U.S. DOT Hazmat Training Requirements

-Congress gives The U.S. Department of Transportation (DOT) the authority to issue regulations for the safe transportation of hazardous materials in intrastate, interstate and foreign commerce.
-This authority was granted in the Hazardous Materials Transportation Act (HMTA), first adopted in 1974 and amended in November, 1990, as the Hazardous Materials Transportation Uniform Safety Act of 1990 (HMTUSA).
+The U.S. Department of Transportation (DOT) has the authority to issue regulations governing the safe transportation of hazardous materials in intrastate, interstate and foreign commerce.
+This authority was granted in the Hazardous Materials Transportation Act, first adopted in 1974 and amended in November, 1990, as the Hazardous Materials Transportation Uniform Safety Act of 1990.

-- Is familiar with the general provisions of the HMR
+- Is familiar with the general provisions of the hazardous materials regulations

 - Is able to recognize and identify hazardous materials

-- Has knowledge of specific requirements of the HMRs applicable to the functions performed by the employee
+- Has knowledge of specific requirements of the hazardous materials regulations applicable to the functions performed by the employee

 - Has knowledge of emergency response information, self-protection measures and accident prevention methods and procedures